How to Sketch a Room in Xactimate the Right Way

 Method 1: Using the Room Tool to Sketch a Room

-“Users are encouraged to use the Room tool, and then use Breaks and Vertex for more complex shapes within the room.
-You should never start a room using the wall tool,” says Muto.
+“Users are encouraged to use the Room Tool, and then use Breaks and Vertex for more complex shapes within the room.
+You should never start a room using the Wall Tool,” says Muto.

 A Step-by-Step Guide to Using the Room Tool